svenvanhees/First-Junior-Backend-Project/README.md

 Open the .env file in a text editor and make the necessary changes.
 ## Step 3: Generate Application Key

-Run the following command to generate the application key:
+To generate the application you can use a key generate command:

 ```bash
 php artisan key:generate
 ```
 ## Step 4: Database Migration and Seeding

 After the database information is set in the .env file and the application key is generated.
-You can now start to migrate using the following command.
+You can now start to migrate using the following commands.
 ```bash
 php artisan migrate
 ```
-after migrating use the following command.

 ```bash
 php artisan db:seed
 ```
 ## Step 5: Run the Development Server

 Now that everything is set up you should be able to start the server.
-To do this you can use the following command
+To do this you can just use one easy serve command.

 ```bash
 php artisan serve